Skip to content

 Step Three: Create DestinationRule

-Define target addresses by creating subsets for the reviews Service during service discovery, specifically v1 and v2.
-To deploy this resource using kubectl, save the following content to the destination-rule-reviews.yaml file.
+Define the target address by dividing subsets when performing service discovery for the reviews Service, namely v1 and v2.
+To deploy this resource using kubectl, save the following content into the destination-rule-reviews.yaml file.

 apiVersion: networking.istio.io/v1alpha3